decentrio/sorobook/aggregation/Readme.md

 The `Contract Data Process` is defined in [contractDataEntryProcessing()](https://github.com/decentrio/sorobook/blob/fad4719f4a7fd0cc8b0ce342b5faac9f6d2ad7ad/aggregation/contract_data.go#L13).
 In this process, `contract data` will be stored into database

 ### Contract Events Process
-The `Contract Events Proccess` is defined in [contractEventsProcessing()](https://github.com/decentrio/sorobook/blob/fad4719f4a7fd0cc8b0ce342b5faac9f6d2ad7ad/aggregation/contract_events.go#L35).
+The `Contract Events Process` is defined in [contractEventsProcessing()](https://github.com/decentrio/sorobook/blob/fad4719f4a7fd0cc8b0ce342b5faac9f6d2ad7ad/aggregation/contract_events.go#L35).
 There are 2 type of contract events that will corresponding with 2 channel `assetContractEventsQueue` and `wasmContractEventsQueue`.
 In this process, we check the specific type of event and store it into database